TheRenegadeCoder/sample-programs/docs/projects/hello-world/_posts/2019-10-20-arkscript.md

 Welcome to this originally first edition of the Hello World in Every Language series where I plan to embark on a journey of coding language exploration.
-First up, how to implement Hello World in Python. t -Its really easy.
+First up, how to implement Hello World in ArkScript.
+Its really easy.
 Let's just get into it

 ## How to Implement the Solution